reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-develop.rst

 ------------------------

 The most basic running Reahl web application one can build is an application with an empty home page.
-Here is an example of just such a program -- you can put it in a file `hello.py` inside the `hello`
+Here is an example of an application with a tiny bit more: it displays "Hello World!" on its page.
+You can put the program in a file `hello.py` inside the `hello`
 directory:

 .. literalinclude:: ../../reahl/doc/examples/tutorial/hello/hello.py

-In Reahl, a web application has a single `main window` which contains the basic layout of the web site and the elements that would be present on all pages.
-(Think header, footer, etc.)
+This simple application only consists of a :class:`~reahl.web.fw.UserInterface`, which contains a single :class:`~reahl.web.fw.View`, defined on its ``/`` URL.
+The contents of the :class:`~reahl.web.fw.UserInterface` are defined in its ``.assemble()`` method.

+To give the :class:`~reahl.web.fw.View` itself some contents, HelloPage is derived from :class:`~reahl.web.ui.TwoColumnPage` -- a handy Widget that represents an :class:`~reahl.web.ui.HTML5Page` which already has a header, footer and two columns where you can add more Widgets.
+In this case, we just add a paragraph of text (:class:`~reahl.web.ui.P`) to the ``main`` column of the page.

 Each URL a user can visit is defined by a :class:`~reahl.web.fw.View`, and a bunch of related :class:`~reahl.web.fw.View`\ s are organised into a :class:`~reahl.web.fw.UserInterface`.

-A basic web application is a single :class:`~reahl.web.fw.UserInterface`.
-The code above shows how this :class:`~reahl.web.fw.UserInterface` is created by deriving a new class from :class:`~reahl.web.fw.UserInterface`.
-Such a class should have an `assemble` method inside of which the basic structure of the application is defined.

-In this case, a :class:`~reahl.web.ui.TwoColumnPage` is added as the main window.
-Also, a :class:`~reahl.web.fw.View` is specified for the URL "/", and given the title "Home".

 Configuration